 So we assembled a panel of 11 experts, from writers to fashion editors and musicians, and asked them to tell us what glasses they wear themselves.
 Their choices run the full gamut, so we’re convinced you’ll find a pair that’s right for you.

 Best overall sunglasses

 Ace & Tate sunglasses were the best-rated, with four of our experts recommending them.
-“Ace & Tate are my go-to sunglasses brand — they have such a great selection, and their sunglasses work so well on both men and women,” says Itunu Oke, retail editor at British Vogue (and a stylist who has dressed Timothée Chalamet and Brockhampton).
+“Ace & Tate are my go-to sunglasses brand — they have such a great selection, and their sunglasses work so well on both men and women,” says Itunu Oke, retail editor at British GQ (and a stylist who has dressed Timothée Chalamet and Brockhampton).
 Stylist Sam Carder, who owns a couple of pairs, agreed, saying he “loves how they feel” due to their light acetate finish.
 This is also the pair I favour; the round frame is similar to the glasses I own, for a bit of consistency, but I particularly like how lightweight they are compared to metal frames.

 Murray Matravers, singer in the band Easy Life, told the Strategist he specifically likes the Tom frame, which features thicker arms and a more square lens.
 “As a longtime glasses-wearing nerd, glasses are important to me and my sense of identity.
 Ace & Tate always come through.”
 He says he has worn this pair to festivals, beaches, and dates, and has always been impressed by the price point compared to pricier brands.

 [Editor’s note: Murray likes the black frames with yellow lenses, which are sold out, but we found an alternative.]